amshuman-kr/kannadada-bhakti/content/A Common Thread Running Through Kannada Prosody, Grammar and Linguistics.md

 - `eraḍu + kaṭṭu => ir + kaṭṭu => irkaṭṭu => ikkaṭṭu`
 - `piridu + pāruva => per + pāruva => perbāruva => hebbāra`

-But in some compounds, these very same `or`, `ir`, `per`, sometimes appear with the vowel in their first syllable elongated/ For example,
+But in some compounds, these very same `or`, `ir`, `per`, sometimes appear with the vowel in their first syllable elongated.
+For example,

 - `ondu + āne => or + āne => ōr + āne => ōrāne` - `o` has elongated to `ō`